3xKEsGJQsmEQLAfuMv9QikF8i9y7Bf1D6NjguXg/spacious-start-menu/docs/usage.md

 ## Usage

 Launch `SpaciousStartMenu.exe`.
+A sample launch button definition is generated on first launch.

-Right-click on the screen and select `Edit Pin` to add a definition.
+Edit the launch button definition by right-clicking on the screen and choosing `Edit Pin`.
+This work is equivalent to pinning in the **Start Menu**.

-Launch defined applications, folders, etc. at the click of a button.
+Click the launch button to start an application, folder, etc.

 - [Main screen](#main-screen)
 - [Pinned definition list screen](#pinned-definition-list-screen)